 - A case-by-case review is now required for law enforcement requests to the DOL License Integrity Unit (LIU) for photos, applications, vehicle titles, and other documents.

-- The state terminated ICE’s and the CBP Office of Professional Responsibility’s access to the state’s online Driver and Vehicle Systems Access (DAPS) database and revised the DAPS user agreement to prohibit its use “for purposes of investigating, locating, or apprehending individuals for immigration related violations” (emphasis added).
+- The state terminated ICE’s and the CBP Office of Professional Responsibility’s access to the state’s online Driver and Plate Search (DAPS) database and revised the DAPS user agreement to prohibit its use “for purposes of investigating, locating, or apprehending individuals for immigration related violations” (emphasis added).

 - The DOL no longer transmits Social Security numbers to the statewide law enforcement telecommunications system, ACCESS (the acronym for “A Centralized Computerized Enforcement Service System”), which is operated by the Washington State Patrol (WSP).